Suppose you know the Meaning of Life. Would it be moral sell that information to the highest bidder?

 Most of these derive ultimately from the disrespect inhrent in the basic market exchange.

 Let me be clear — and a little confrontational — here.
-It doesn’t matter if you’re working for a business, working for the government, working for a non-profit, self-employed, whatever… unless you’re volunteering, you are subject to the same corruptions and distortions as all capitalists.
+It doesn’t matter if you’re working for a business, working for the government, self-employed, whatever… unless you’re volunteering, you are subject to the same corruptions and distortions as all capitalists.
 Like large corporations, you are tempted to get government protection and subsidy (e.g., you may want to stop those damned illegal immigrants from “stealing” your job).
 You’re tempted to think better of yourself if you get a raise, or worse of yourself if you lose your job.
 You are tempted to work for richer companies, or find richer customers, so that you can make more money, regardless of who needs your services more.
 Your purchases and sales affect people around the world in ways you cannot see.
 You may even be tempted to “advertise” misleadingly or manipulatively — by spicing up your resume, arranging your web site to encourage traffic and sales, or spreading rumors about people in your office.

 Do I include myself in this indictment?
 Well, at the moment, I’m unemployed… But yes, I am guilty.
 It’s almost impossible to live in America and not wake up one morning to find a price tag affixed to your heart.
 We buy and sell our souls.